So you’ve decided to offer cross border shipping.

 2. Minimize Form Filling

 Require that customers provide you the absolute minimum amount of information to complete the order.
-In most cases this is email address, name, shipping and billing addresses and payment information.
-After all, you probably don’t need to know your customer’s birthday and nickname in order to get their product to them.
+In most cases, this is an email address, name, shipping & billing address, and payment information.
+After all, you probably don’t need to know your customer’s birthday and nickname to get their product to them.
 Minimize friction and keep your forms simple.

 3. Don’t Require Account Creation